coingaming/moon/docs/proposal.md

 # Moon-elixir scaffold proposal
-version 0.2
+version 0.3

 ## Purpose of the Proposal
-The aim of this proposal is to streamline the frontend development process for common CRUD (Create, Read, Update, Delete) operations in the back-office area.
+The aim of this proposal is to streamline the frontend development process for common CRUD (Create, Read, Update, Delete) operations in the BO Templates area.
 This will be achieved by implementing a `mix` generator task that facilitates instant prototyping.
 The intention is to minimize the occurrence of breaking changes while adhering to the development standards of Phoenix.

 ## Workflow of the Proposal
 The proposal should initially be discussed within the MoonDS team and then presented to our library consumers for review and discussion.